 However, there may be times that using a higher ISO setting might be the best way to go.
 A simple example might be

-change it to ISO 200, ISO 400 or whatever setting gives you a lighter picture.( that is, in situations where the shutter
+it to ISO 200, ISO 400 or whatever setting gives you a lighter picture.( that is, in situations where the shutter speed

-speed and aperture settings are not the primary concern) Remember, the higher number ISO settings require less
+and aperture settings are not the primary concern) Remember, the higher number ISO settings require less light to

 Here is another example of when you might need to change the ISO setting.
 Lets say you are at an indoor sporting